 On a per serving basis, the protein shake will probably work out a lot cheaper too.

 To repeat, the total amount of protein in your diet is important when it comes to building muscle.
-But the source of that protein – assuming that some of it comes from high-quality sources like fish, eggs or milk – is a lot less critical.
+But the source of that protein – assuming that some of it comes from high-quality sources like fish, eggs or even some plant-based proteins – is a lot less critical.

 There was an interesting study done by a team of Norwegian researchers, who took two groups of untrained men and women, and got them to lift weights three days a week for three months [1].